HEAPLab/TAFFO/README.md

 ### Step 3

-Modify the application to insert annotations on the appropriate variable declarations, then use `taffo` to compile your application.
+Modify the application to insert pragmas with annotations on the appropriate variable declarations, then use `taffo` to compile your application.

 ```sh
 <editor> program.c